shridhar-tl/js-report-builder/README.md

 ### Sample property

     var defaultConfig = {
+		// The compiler used to compile the expressions and custom functions added by the user.
+		// You can let the end user to use your own syntax instead of javascript in report builder and use this function to compile the expressions.
 	    compiler: function (code, sandbox) { return Function(...sandbox, code)(); },
         parameterTypes: {
             ULIST: {